History of Fashion

 American Notes of Dickens still exhibit an obsession with both the American and English fashion, as he opined that the attire of American women.
 In Th Dark City, Leander Richardson holds a comparison between fashion trends in Boston and New York with those prevailed in London.
 He starizes the trends in American women to copy their British counterparts.
 All this dynamism of fashion gives shape to fashion in his works as a ‘transatlantic industrial market.

 Godey’s Lady’s Book, the American Magazine, editor being Sara Joshua Hale links 19th century fashion as a manifestation of moral based values of the time.
 Her appreciation of Queen Victoria’s style of dress in 1968 unraveled her approach toward dressing of women exhibiting the English morality.
 If you’re searching for some fashionable jewelries, you can visit a good place like PR Jones Jewellers store for some best options to choose from!
 When looking for party dresses today, see this post about black tight prom dresses for help.

 Early 20th Century

 Over the course of early 20th century, all high class fashion practically appeared in Paris and to some extent in London as well.
 Fashion magazines published in other countries have been sending editors to the Paris fashion shows.
 Departmental stores had been sending buyers to the Paris shows, where they would buy garments to copy design or would readily plagiarize idea, or some times the whole design scheme.

-Both kind of garments — measure-to-measure salons and ready-to-wear departments offered up-to-date trends of Paris — tailored to the expectations of stores pertaining to different lifestyles and target client’s pocket books.
+Both kind of garments — measure-to-measure salons and ready-to-wear departments offered up-to-date trends of work uniforms — tailored to the expectations of stores pertaining to different lifestyles and target client’s pocket books.